raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 - [view source](https://github.com/john2220/darkmode-app) (example with class components is in a different branch named classComponents)
 - [view demo](https://vigilant-chandrasekhar-88baca.netlify.com/)

-##What is the context api?(Quickly)
+##What is the Context API?(Quickly)

 The Context API is a way to control/handle the state of our application.
 A central place for all of our data.
-Now you will say that 'isn't Redux for that?
+Now you will say that '*isn't Redux for that*'?
 And yes Redux does all of that.
 You would prefer to use Context API though over something like Redux if you are dealing with a smaller application, where Redux might be a bit of an overkill.

 Lets create our darkmode-app and learn as we go.

 ##With Classes

-First create you React app with the usual commands.
+First create you React app with the usual command.
 ```
 npx create-react-app darkmode-app
 ```